anshuman-sparsh/movie-show-tracker/readme.md

 ## 📌 Future Improvements

 * Track specific theatres (Cinepolis, Eylex, etc.)
-* Detect actual show timings
+* Detect show timings (not just listing)
 * Prevent duplicate alerts
 * Multi-movie tracking
+* Add UI/dashboard

 ---

 ## 🧠 Key Insight

-This project is a simple example of how automation can solve small real-life problems efficiently.

-Instead of repeatedly checking manually, a system can monitor and notify you instantly.
+Initially, I tried scraping BookMyShow using Selenium, but it was blocked due to bot detection.

+Instead of forcing a solution, I switched to a better data source (District), which made the system simpler and more reliable.

+> Sometimes the best fix is not better code — it's choosing the right source.

 ---